Please consider supporting this podcast:

 [44:16] Michelle: it’s not something that you have some stories to share.
 It is something that is a daily consistent

 [44:21] Sharon Collier: hundreds, hundreds of stories.
 I mean, maybe not.
 I’m exaggerating, but yeah, there’s a lot of stories.
 I have, yes, been rejected.
-And I don’t see it as rejection because I do think that is a worthy thing to be, you know, I mean, they do, it’s a, you know, they do need to be sealed and there is confusion about it.
+And I don’t see it as rejection because I do think that is a worthy thing to be, you know, I mean, they do need to be sealed and there is confusion about it.
 So I try not to be too hard on them.
-But the first time I, I think I did say back to him, I said back to one of them, um.
-I said, I said, you didn’t need to say that to me.
-I said just pass me by, you know, I said, next widow, just pass her by.
-You know, I, it’s rude.
-It was rude, you know, so, but like I said, there’s not a lot we can do about it, and We do know Heavenly Father, and we do know he’s gonna take care of us.
+But the first time I think I did say back to him, I said back to one of them, I said, you didn’t need to say that to me.
+I said just pass me by, I said, next widow, just pass her by.
+You know, it’s rude.
+It was rude, but like I said, there’s not a lot we can do about it, and We do know Heavenly Father, and we do know he’s gonna take care of us.
 If that’s something I’ve learned as a widow, is that heavenly Father really, really does take care of his children.
 Like he’s had his thumb on me the whole time.
-So I have a lot of, I have a lot of faith, you know, and good things are gonna happen to all of us who are righteous and worthy.
+So I have a lot of faith, and good things are gonna happen to all of us who are righteous and worthy.

-[47:29] Sharon Collier: I, I agree.
-I agree with you.
+[47:29] Sharon Collier: I agree with you.
 Yes.
-I also, I also just know it’s all gonna work out, you know.
+I also just know it’s all gonna work out.
 Yes, that’s

 [47:37] Michelle: you’re beautiful.
 Yes, it is, it is.
 And in the meantime, we all do our best to do what we feel inspired to do and that this is part of what I feel inspired to do.
 So I hope I’m not putting words in your mouth.

-[47:48] Sharon Collier: No, um, I, I have, I have dated a couple of really great guys and um didn’t mind that had that mindset.
-They’re like, if I, if I do take care of a widow, something great is going to happen to me in the afterlife, you know, that did have a lot of faith in that.
-And I, I mean, you know, obviously things didn’t work out, but I, I have found, I have found some, and they were very, very well scriptured and well read in that and, you know, very active temple recommend holders and were willing to, you know, give me a shot.
+[47:48] Sharon Collier: No, I have dated a couple of really great guys and didn’t mind that they had that mindset.
+They’re like, if I do take care of a widow, something great is going to happen to me in the afterlife, you know, that did have a lot of faith in that.
+And obviously things didn’t work out, but I have found some, and they were very, very well scriptured and well read and, very active temple recommend holders and were willing to give me a shot.

 [48:19] Michelle: Can I just say that from my outside looking in perspective, hearing you talk about those guys, those guys sound like the ones with righteous desires, like the knight in shining armor.
 Those are the guys that I’m like, oh, that’s who I’d want to date.
 So just a word out to any single guys, be those guys.
-Like, you will be so much more attractive to all women because you’re not.
-A selfish jerk.
+Uou will be so much more attractive to all women because you’re not A selfish jerk.
 I’m sorry.
 I know you’re much kinder than that, saying it’s a righteous desire, but my goodness, how selfish it is and how unkind to say, who cares about the widows?
-I don’t know anything about them, but I want my ceiling.
-I just, that is a struggle to me and that is also the sort of the mindset that I find in polygamy, right?
-Like men, like real men are knights in shining armor that that would.
-They put their cloak down for the damsel in distress, right?
+I don’t know anything about them, but I want my sealing. that is a struggle to me and that is also the sort of the mindset that I find in polygamy, real men are knights in shining armor that would put their cloak down for the damsel in distress, right?
 And if that’s a widow, my gosh, good on you.
 God loves you.
 You’re right there with Jesus, whom he chose to be the father of his son.
 I mean, I’m right there with Joseph, who he chose to be the father of his son on earth.
-So come on, like, trust God.
-And I, I think, so that’s my, that’s, that’s what I’m gonna say.
+So come on, trust God.
+And that’s what I’m gonna say.
 I think you are so kind about this and acknowledging its righteous desire, but I want to call it out and say, hm.

-[49:44] Sharon Collier: Well, it’s, it’s kind of it, it’s a catch-22.
+[49:44] Sharon Collier: Well, it’s a catch-22.
 It’s like, OK, then what’s gonna happen to me in the afterlife?
-Or, you know, I, I kind of get it.
-And then, so I study the science, uh, uh, behind love and attraction, and that’s, I became a dating coach and a relationship coach.
-Um, and understanding the guy brain, I kind of understand the mentality a little bit more.
+Or, you know, I kind of get it.
+And so I study the science behind love and attraction, and I became a dating coach and a relationship coach, and understanding the guy brain, I kind of understand the mentality a little bit more.
 Of

 [50:09] Michelle: go into detail on that.

-[50:11] Sharon Collier: So I don’t want to represent that I think men are pigs in any way at all, but divorced men. have baggage and it’s not.
+[50:11] Sharon Collier: So I don’t want to represent that I think men are pigs in any way at all, but divorced men have baggage and it’s not.
 Uh, I don’t want to.
 They all of them do.
 What’s that word?
-I don’t wanna, I don’t wanna say over generalize.
-I don’t want to generalize, thank you, but it’s like my ex. divorced me.
-She moved on and married somebody else.
-It’s almost like a keep up with the Jones’ thing.
-Um, rejection does really bad things to men, and yeah, so it’s like, oh no, I have to measure up.
-So sometimes it’s not, I don’t think it’s doctrine at all, as much as it is kind of measuring up to what the X has done.
+I don’t wanna say over generalize.
+I don’t want to generalize, thank you, but it’s like, ‘my ex. divorced me.
+She moved on and married somebody else.’
+It’s almost like a keep up with the Jones’ thing. rejection does really bad things to men, and it’s like, oh no, I have to measure up.
+So sometimes I don’t think it’s doctrine at all, as much as it is kind of measuring up to what the X has done.
 People get into bad situations and rush into relationships because their ex just got married.
-You know, I coach people weekly that there’s all sorts of disturbing, you know, injuries they have from their divorces.
+You know, I coach people weekly that there’s all sorts of disturbing injuries they have from their divorces.
 So I know there’s that aspect of it too, and it’s not just doctrine.
 It’s this, I have to measure up because I was just put down, kind of thing.
 So,

 [52:48] Michelle: just doing something out there to not overgeneralize that there are, there is an overlap, but in general, men have more mechanical brains, women have more interpersonal brains.
 OK, yeah, as a one standard deviation.
 Right?
 OK.